 Vivian Gornick is an essayist and critic.
-Her biography of Emma Goldman is forthcoming from Yale.
+Her most recent book is The Odd Woman and the City.

 Seeing not a person but a thing was the crime of crimes for Primo Levi.